20+ Top Hong Kong Restaurants You Must Visit

 These are restaurants that I frequent often and love taking out-of-town visitors to, let me know what you think if you end up visiting one of these fab establishments!
 If someone said to me, “Flo, I have 48 hours to spend in the city: where should I eat in Hong Kong?”, here are the top 20+ places I would recommend.
-Read on for the best places to eat and must-try dishes in Hong Kong!
+Read on for the best places to eat in Hong Kong and must-try dishes!

 2. Little Bao